Diggin’ on the Farm

 Check Diggin’s video of Dragonspunk GRO here!

-Gospel Flat’s honor-based farm stand offers an opportunity for students to understand how consumers can purchase food from farmers directly.
-Mickey Murch leads students through the practices of a small-scale organic farm.
+Learn about direct farm to consumer sales at Gospel Flat’s honor-based farm stand.
+Farmer Mickey Murch will lead you through the practices of a small-scale organic farm.
 Farm tours are for 3rd grade-up.

 Availability: Fall and Spring